 Well, let’s start with some good news – Chinese grammar is actually extremely simple.
-The language’s reputation as one of the most difficult to master comes mainly from its writing system and the tones.
+(In spite of what the Grammar Villain might try and tell you).

 It’s also a language that’s rich in idioms and expressions, so learning vocabulary can be a challenge.
 But in terms of basic grammar, there’s really nothing too tricky to wrap your head around.

 That said, Chinese grammar can be very different from English grammar, so to give you an idea of what to expect, here’s an introduction to the kind of thing you can look forward to.